-- Authorization Letter: If you receive a letter authorizing you to do research and write a report, you should provide a copy of this letter after the title page.
-Such letter includes objectives, the area of research, time & cost, submission date, and any other instructions.
+2. Authorization Letter: If you receive a letter authorizing you to do research and write a report, you should provide a copy of this letter after the title page.
+Such a letter includes objectives, the area of research, time & cost, submission date, and any other instructions.

-- Letter of Transmittal: Such letter transmits the report to the render.
-Such letter shows the date of submission of a report, the name and position of the writer, an overview of the report, an invitation for reader’s comments and suggestion.
+3. Letter of Transmittal: Such a letter transmits the report to the render.
+Such a letter shows the date of submission of a report, the name and position of the writer, an overview of the report, an invitation for the reader’s comments, and suggestions.

-- List of Illustrations and Graphs: If the report contains many illustrations and graphs then such list provides respective page number and title.
+6. List of Illustrations and Graphs: If the report contains many illustrations and graphs then such a list provides respective page numbers and titles.

 (ii) The body of the Report:

-- Description: This part of the report contains all the information you have collected.
+2. Description: This part of the report contains all the information you have collected.
 The main function of this part is to present data in an organized form.
-It may involve chart, graphs, statistical table with proper explanation.
+It may involve charts, graphs, statistical tables with proper explanation.

-- Conclusion: The writer on the basis of facts and data, draw something as a result, such result is the conclusion.
+3. Conclusion: The writer on the basis of facts and data, draws something as a result, such a result is the conclusion.

-- Recommendations: Recommendation are the writer’s opinions based on the conclusions of the report.
-Recommendations must be realistic, i.e. it should be based on the facts and events contained in the report.
+4. Recommendations: The recommendation is the writer’s opinion based on the conclusions of the report.
+Recommendations must be realistic, i.e. they should be based on the facts and events contained in the report.

 (iii) Appended parts:

-- List of References: List of references contain the complete record of any secondary sources used in the report.
-Such list can ‘be arranged alphabetically or chronologically.
+1. List of References: The list of references contain the complete record of any secondary sources used in the report.
+Such a list can be arranged alphabetically or chronologically.

 Related Content of Report Writing: